Export Views from Tableau Desktop to Another Application

-You can copy individual views as an image and paste it into another application, such as Microsoft Word or Excel.
-If you'd like to copy all of the sheets of a workbook into Microsoft PowerPoint, see Export and download as PowerPoint for details.
+You can quickly copy an individual view as an image and paste it into another application, such as Microsoft Word or Excel.
+If you're using Tableau Desktop on macOS, a TIFF (Tagged Image File Format) image is copied to the clipboard.
+On Windows, a BMP (Bitmap) image is copied.

 Select Worksheet > Copy > Image.

-Open the target application and paste the image from the Clipboard.
+Open the target application and paste the image from the clipboard.

 Select Worksheet > Export> Image.